edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/access_rules.md

     <Callout type="tip">

-      Use the [Get All Access Rules (ACLs) endpoint](FINDME) to retrieve a list of access rules and their system-defined IDs
+      Use the [Get All Access Rules (ACLs) operation](FINDME) to retrieve a list of access rules and their system-defined IDs

 	</Callout>

 #### Request Headers {/*request-headers-update-access-rule-acl*/}

-This endpoint only takes advantage of [common request headers](FINDME../../Introduction/Common_Request_and_Response_Elements.htm#Request).
+This operation only takes advantage of [common request headers](FINDME../../Introduction/Common_Request_and_Response_Elements.htm#Request).

 #### Request Body {/*request-body-update-access-rule-acl*/}